This scheme closed to applications on 31 March 2021

 Childcare Day Nurseries in the city are also being supported by this scheme, but these cohorts will be contacted directly by the Council and do not need to apply online.

 Further schemes are currently being developed to support the recovery of three key sectors in the city.
-These schemes are not yet live.

-- Strategically important cultural, entertainment or convention facilities in the city
+- Strategically important cultural, entertainment or convention facilities in the city (not live yet)

 - Businesses which are of strategic importance to the city’s economy

 Taxi vehicle licence holders in the city are also being supported.
-They will be contacted directly about the scheme and and do not need to apply.
+They will be contacted directly about the scheme and do not need to apply.
 Find out what support is available